-Summer Camp 2022 Program Coming Soon!
+Summer Camp 2023 Program Descriptions

 Let’s find out who’s here and what we have to offer each other!
 We’ll spend much of the time moving around, meeting new folks and deepening existing relationships.
 Participants can engage with the group and get quick, direct feedback on issues they care about.
 We’ll also have time to go deeper in one-on-one connections.
 This is a quick, fun, easy way to meet lots of people, get a sense of the diversity of the group, and explore opening up to each other.

 *Culture-building: Opening Circle & Foundational Concepts – Indigo Dawn, David Thurston, & Keira Driver

 In our first day together, we’ll create the cultural container that will hold and nourish us for our collective adventure.
 We’ll discover our intentions for camp, meet our teams and people with special roles, and start building a field of empowerment, love, and freedom.
 The facilitators will guide us in a dynamic combination of sweet connection, presencing ritual, and compelling logistical details.
 The organizers request that all campers join us who are not performing camp duties so that we can form our community with common understandings.